1. The menopause and breast cancer

 It may help to talk through your feelings with your treatment team or GP.
 They can tell you if they think more specialist psychological help would be useful.

 Some people find relaxation techniques such as visualisation (focusing your imagination to create images), distraction (focusing on things around you) and yoga help to reduce stress and anxiety.

-Mindfulness involves focusing on what’s happening now, and can stop your mind from wandering.
+Mindfulness involves focusing on what’s happening now – on yourself, your thoughts and what’s going on around you – and can help to stop your mind from wandering.

-It may feel difficult or embarrassing talking about these problems, but it can help to discuss it with your specialist team, breast care nurse or GP as they may be able to help.
+It may feel difficult or embarrassing talking about these problems, but it can help to discuss it with your treatment team or GP as they may be able to help.

 Pelvic floor exercises may help to improve your bladder control.
-You can read how to do these on the NHS Choices website.
+You can read how to do pelvic floor exercises on the NHS website.